PhD, Post-doctoral researcher

 I am interested in interactions of plants with their environment, especially in high latitude and altitude environments, applying novel approaches to retain and facilitate ecosystem services of managed and unmanaged ecosystems.
 I seek to understand those interactions on multiple ecological scales (communities, individuals and genetics) to obtain an overview from multiple perspectives of plant communities and individuals.

-In the current project, I am evaluating the consequences of landscape and habitat changes on the genetic diversity and potential adaptive response of plants in calcareous grasslands.
+In the latest project in the work group, I evaluated the consequences of landscape and habitat changes on the genetic diversity and potential adaptive response of plants in calcareous grasslands.
 The main tool for this landscape genetic approach is a state-of-the-art molecular technique in combination with environment and landscape analysis to determine connectivity-related gene flow and distribution of genetic diversity in fragmented plant populations.
-In addition, we are interested in the potential adaptation of grassland plants to various environmental variables.
-The project enables us to obtain fundamental insights into the landscape-driven genetic distribution and background of plants, which can serve as a basis for guiding decision-making in environmental conservation policy.
+In addition, we were interested in the potential adaptation of grassland plants to various environmental variables.
+The project enabled us to obtain fundamental insights into the landscape-driven genetic distribution and background of plants, which can serve as a basis for guiding decision-making in environmental conservation policy.

 - Rosche, C, Schrieber, K, Hirsch, H, Blachnik, T, Träger, S , Richter, F, Seidler, G, Hensen, I (2014).
 Sexual reproduction and clonal effects in small populations of Antennaria dioica (L.) GAERTNER.
 Hercynia NF , 47: 59-86.